-Again, you usually have a week to 30 days to add your used car to your insurance policy.
+Although how long it takes to buy a car is as short as one day, you usually have a week to 30 days to add your used car to your insurance policy.
 If you don’t have car insurance, you’ll need to buy a coverage plan before leaving the car dealership.

 When shopping for used car insurance rates, it’s important to compare different quotes to find the cheapest option.
 You can rely on a comparison tool to browse tons of quotes without doing all the research on your own.